 Sulfate of potash can provide higher dry matter content than muriate of potash, as shown in studies in Denmark.
 Therefore sulfate of potash is frequently the preferred form for processing potatoes.

-It is important that potassium availability is not limiting.
+Potassium is the nutrient taken up in the largest quantity by potatoes, so it is important that it is not limited during the growing season.
 Trials show that potassium nitrate is a particularly effective formulation, providing readily soluble and quickly absorbed potassium and nitrate-nitrogen in comparison with other potassium forms.
 This makes potassium nitrate particularly effective in sidedressing applications during the potato bulking stage.
 Sulfate of potash is also an acceptable form for delivering potassium.
 Muriate of potash is less desirable as excess chlorides can reduce quality.

 |Potassium at potato growth stages|